 sheet for two

-an Old West game, played with an adaptation of the
+video of an Old West game, played with an

 |